Overview of Fixed Costs Example

 - Interest Expenses: This is the cost of funds funded by a lender to a business.
 The amount of interest will be based on the outstanding loan amount and not on the production or business level.

 - Insurance: This is a periodic cost that is to be paid annually as per the initial arrangement made but is not at all based on the business level.

 - Amortization / Depreciation: These are gradually charging the expense of intangible/tangible assets over their useful life.
 Its value depends on the useful life of an asset.

-- Salaries: This is compensation made to employees as per the initial offer made to them and it is irrespective of their hour worked.
+- Salaries: This is compensation made to employees as per the initial offer made to them, and it is irrespective of their hours worked.

 Example – 2

 Mr. X started the bakery shop one year ago.
 During the last year, his business was working very nicely.
 But last month two new competitors also started the same line of business in the same locality which leads to the decrease in the sale of bakery shop of Mr. X, and it is expected that in the coming year sales would decrease further, and he has to incur the losses if he continues the operations.
 Seeing this, Mr. X is worried whether it would be feasible to continue the business further or not.
 During the month of January, it incurred some of the costs which are given below.
 Mr. X now wants to know how much he spends against the fixed cost so that he can analyze whether to continue business or not.